mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 Note that `flex` doesn't work together with `width`.
 If you set both `flex` and `width` in `ColDef`, `flex` will override `width`.

 In addition, `flex` does not work if the combined width of the columns that have `width` is more than the width of the grid itself.
-If that is the case a scroll bar will be visible and the columns that have `flex` will default back to their base value of 100px.
+If that is the case a scroll bar will be visible, and the columns that have `flex` will default back to their base value of 100px.

 {{"demo": "pages/components/data-grid/columns/ColumnFluidWidthGrid.js", "bg": "inline"}}